Join Daily Work in Conversation on First Saturdays

 Upcoming Equity Chats

-May 2, 2026 — Sparked: George Floyd, Racism, and the Progressive Illusion from MNHS Press
+May 2, 2026 — Sparked: George Floyd, Racism, and the Progressive Illusion from MNHS Press and at your local library.
+Check availability in Hennepin or Ramsey County.

 Edited by Walter R. Jacobs, Wendy Thompson Taiwo, and Amy August, a collection examining the murder of George Floyd and the uprisings that followed, challenging Minnesota’s progressive image.
 The essays and reflections expose how inequalities persist despite claims of progress.